frame-lang/frame-docs/intermediate_frame/hsm.rst

     ##

 .. image:: images/hsm_with_parent.png
-    :height: 300
+    :height: 500

-This hierarchy can continue to any desired depth.

 Supporting the HSM architecture is one of the primary reasons the Frame runtime is event based which
-makes supporting this feature requirement straightforward.
+makes supporting this feature using event passing straightforward to implement.

 Event Handler Continue Terminator
 +++++++++++